portworx/px-docs/run-with-mesosphere.md

 Please follow the published [Mesosphere/DCOS Examples for deploying Portworx through Universe](https://github.com/dcos/examples/tree/master/portworx)

 ### To Deploy Portworx through Marathon:

+><br/>**NEW!**
+For simple deployment with DCOS, please follow [these instructions](/run-px-etcd-marathon.html) for creating Portworx and etcd together as a converged application group.

 This section assumes that Portworx will be installed on a set of homogeneously configured machines (which is not a general requirement for Portworx).
 The pre-requisites for installing Portworx through Marathon include: